 - Every boat operator has the obligation to take whatever action is necessary to avoid an accident.

-- When one vessel passes another going in the same direction, the craft being overtaken must maintain course and speed, and the passing vessel must keep a sufficient distance to avoid collision or endangering the other craft from its wake.
+- When one vessel passes another going in the same direction, the craft being overtaken must maintain course and speed, and the passing vessel must keep a sufficient distance to avoid a collision or endangering the other craft from its wake.

-- Boating accidents that occur on public waters must be reported to the NC Wildlife Resources Commission IF there is loss of life, an injury requiring medical treatment, actual physical damage to property in excess of $2,000, or a person disappears from the vessel under circumstances that indicate injury or death.
+- Boating accidents that occur on public waters must be reported to the NC Wildlife Resources Commission IF there is a loss of life, an injury requiring medical treatment, actual physical damage to property in excess of $2,000, or a person disappears from the vessel under circumstances that indicate injury or death.

 - File a float plan that documents essential information about your excursion by leaving it with a reliable person who will notify the US Coast Guard should you not return as scheduled.